 Example: IBM AS/400, DEC PDP-11.

-Microcomputers (Personal computers)
+Microcomputers

-Microcomputers, commonly referred to as personal computers (PCs), are the most prevalent type of computer in use today, designed primarily for individual users.
+Microcomputers, commonly referred to as PCs, are the most prevalent type of computer in use today, designed primarily for individual users.
 These compact systems are versatile and capable of performing a broad array of tasks, making them suitable for both personal and professional applications.
 From word processing and internet browsing to gaming and multimedia creation, microcomputers cater to the diverse needs of users across various domains.
 Their affordability and ease of use have contributed to their widespread adoption, enabling people to leverage computing power for everyday tasks.
 Microcomputers come in various forms, including desktops, laptops, and tablets, each designed to meet different user preferences and requirements.
 Desktops offer powerful performance with expandable components, making them ideal for tasks requiring significant processing power, such as graphic design or gaming.
 Laptops provide portability, allowing users to work or play on the go, while tablets offer a touchscreen interface for casual use and convenience.
 As technology continues to evolve, microcomputers are becoming increasingly powerful, incorporating advanced features like high-resolution displays, improved battery life, and robust connectivity options, further solidifying their role as essential tools in modern life.

-key features:
+The key features are as follows:

 Widely used for personal, educational, and business purposes.